dannywillems/dannywillems.github.io/_posts/2025-08-26-zfs-crash-course.md

 This crash course is designed for people who just installed ZFS and want to get productive fast.

+At LeakIX, we rely on ZFS for our own datasets, where we manage tens of terabytes of security scan data.
+The reliability and snapshotting features are critical for handling that scale safely.

 ## Why ZFS?